ZairGitHub/Bomberman-LBP2/README.md

 # Bomberman LBP2

-Repository designed to showcase Bomberman LBP2, a personal project undertaken of my own initiative where I sought to explore the design philosophy of the Bomberman series and to learn about the practices of independent game development outside of my academic studies.
-The game is finished and fully functional, yet several planned features have been forcibly omitted as the game engine suffers from serious memory constraint issues.
+Repository designed to showcase Bomberman LBP2, a personal project undertaken of my own initiative where I sought to explore the design philosophy of the Bomberman video game series and to learn about the practices of independent game design and development outside of my academic studies.
+The project is finished and fully functional, yet several planned features have been forcibly omitted as its game engine suffers from serious memory constraint issues.

 ## Level Description